TritonDataCenter/node-cueball/README.md

   - `pingInterval` -- optional Number, interval between health check pings
   - `errorOnEmpty` -- optional Boolean

+### HttpAgent#stop([cb])

+Stops the pools managed by this agent, calling `cb` (if given) once all have stopped.

+Once an Agent has been stopped, it can no longer accept any new requests, and will throw an Error if asked to do so.
+Calling `stop()` more than once is also an error and will throw.

+Parameters

+- `cb` -- optional Function (err)

 ## Pool

 ### `new mod_cueball.ConnectionPool(options)`